thefavey/drawceries/README.md

 - I have read that it is better to use a single CSS file for the entire app.
 Is that true?
 And why?
 - I would like to know whether the directory structure is a good one and what would need to be improved.
 - I am pretty proud of the way the app feels (in particular in the more advanced List and Recipes tabs).
+- Favicon and meta tags etc. need to be added to make it a good PWA.